 Makes Fish Feel Comfortable

 Because driftwood is a natural part of the environment that many fish live in out in the wild, it makes them feel right at home in your aquarium.
 They can also have several places to hide, depending on the shape of your driftwood, which will make shy or territorial fish happy.

 The driftwood for sale online or at your local fish store comes from three main regions:

 - North and South America

 If you’re willing to do a little extra work, you can even hunt for driftwood nearby if you’re close to a water source, like a river, ocean, or lake.
-But you should be careful about adding driftwood to your tank, since certain plants can be harmful in the tank.
+But you should be careful about adding driftwood to your tank since certain plants can be harmful to the tank.